coderLads/malTrackerGo/README.md

 # malTrackerGo
 A simple electron app for keeping track of what your friends are watching on MyAnimeList.

-Builds are available in the releases tab.

 ### installation

+Check the releases tab to get a windows installer.

+### development

 To install the dependencies, simply use `yarn`